-2. The minimum size for a gravity foul lateral drain should be 100 mm.
+2. The minimum nominal internal diameter for a gravity foul lateral drain should be 100 mm.

 3. As far as practicable, junctions should be built in for all planned connections when sewers are constructed to avoid damage to the sewer by installing connections at a later date.
-Where it is necessary to make a post-construction connection to a sewer, B7.8 and E5.8 will apply.
+Where it is necessary to make a post-construction connection to a sewer, B6.8 and E5.8 will apply.
 The upstream end of any unused connection should be sealed until required.

-4. The vertical angle between the connecting pipe and the horizontal should be greater than $0^{\circ}$ and not more than $60^{\circ}$ (see Figure B.26).
+4. The vertical angle between the connecting pipe and the horizontal should be greater than 0° and not more than 60° (see Figure B 26).